 Q. How many people will this project provide housing for?

-A. We are planning housing for 20 - 35 seniors.
-The Village will have studio, one and two-bedroom rental apartments and will include some Section 8 units.
+A. We are planning housing for 20 - 30 seniors.
+The Village will have studio, one and two-bedroom rental units and will include some Section 8 housing.

 Q. If I need help with my personal care, can I live there?

 A. This development is being designed for people who can live independently.
 Our desire is that Villagers will help one another as much possible.
 Caregivers from the larger community can be hired and home health care may be available through your insurance.
-Local care givers can offer additional assistance.
 Hospice care is available, when needed, from agencies in Alamosa and Salida.